Reading population statistics

 Reading has 16 wards, areas that are used to help organise services and local elections.
 You can check your ward using the My Reading website.

-To find population and demographic details about each ward, visit the Office for National Statistics (ONS) interactive area profile tool.
+To find population and demographic details about each ward (both Census and other data sets), visit the Office for National Statistics (ONS) interactive area profile tool.

 Measuring deprivation in Reading